Ben Whitfield: Kidderminster Harriers loan

 On 12 October 2015, Whitfield joined National League side Kidderminster Harriers on an initial one-month loan.
 He was signed by football development director Colin Gordon shortly before the arrival of new manager Dave Hockaday.
 Whitfield quickly made an impression at Aggborough, and made a goalscoring debut the following day for Kidderminster in a 2–2 draw at Altrincham.
 The loan deal was extended into the new year, and Whitfield said he appreciated the support shown to him by Harriers fans.
 On 15 February, his loan deal was extended until the end of the season.
 He also signed a new one-year contract with Bournemouth.
-Whitfield scored a total of six goals in 31 appearances whilst on loan for Kidderminster, but although he could not help them avoid relegation at the end of the 2015–16 season, his performances earned him the club's Player of the Year and the Supporters Player of the Year awards.
+Whitfield scored a total of six goals in 31 appearances whilst on loan for Kidderminster, and although he could not help them avoid relegation at the end of the 2015–16 season, his performances earned him the club's Player of the Year and the Supporters Player of the Year awards.